 Wine in the Kremstal – the Krems Valley Wine Region

 The Krems Valley wine region, known as the Kremstal, is one of the oldest wine regions in Austria.
-Clearly, if Stone Age people were drinking here, it must be.
+Clearly, if Stone Age people were drinking here, it must be old indeed.

-Even if you don’t believe the Stone Age people were crushing wild grapes in Austria and leaving the pips to be found centuries later (except they were), let me say authoritatively that grapevines have existed in the world for 60 million years, and traveled northwest to Austria along the Danube (though probably not on a river cruise) during the last interglacial warm period about 5,000 to 10,000 years ago.
+Even if you don’t believe the Stone Age people were crushing wild grapes in Austria and leaving the pips to be found centuries later (except they were), let me say authoritatively that grapevines have existed in the world for 60 million years, and traveled northwest to Austria along the Danube (though probably not on a river cruise like I am) during the last interglacial warm period about 5,000 to 10,000 years ago.

 And thank you, Austria Wine Marketing GMBH, for that info.